ethanhs/pyhooked/readme.md

 ####About -
-PyHooked is a pure python keyboard hotkey that allows the creation of hotkeys in all Python implementations that support ctypes.
-Instead of messing around with low level Windows calls, just tell Hooked what your hotkey is and what function you want to call.
+PyHooked is a pure python keyboard and mouse hotkey module that allows the creation of hotkeys in all Python implementations that support sane implementations of ctypes.
+Instead of messing around with low level Windows calls, just give Hooked a callback and tell it to start listening.

 PyHooked supports IronPython (2.7.5+, incl.
-2.7.6 RC2), PyPy (5.3.1) and CPython (Tested:2.7 x86,3.4 x64,3.5 x86; Most are likely to work) currently.
-It is pure Python, so porting should be very simple.
+2.7.6 RC2), PyPy (5.3.1+) and CPython (Tested:2.7 x86,3.4 x64,3.5 x86; Most are likely to work) currently.
+It is pure Python, so porting to other Python implementations and versions should be very simple.

 ####Usage -
 Please see [example.py](https://github.com/ethanhs/pyhooked/blob/master/example.py) for a basic example.